iopipe/iopipe-python/README.md

 ### Profiler Plugin

-The IOpipe agent comes bundled with a profiler plugin that allows you to profile your functions with `cProfile`.
+The IOpipe agent comes bundled with a profiler plugin that allows you to profile your functions with [cProfile](https://docs.python.org/3/library/profile.html#module-cProfile).

 Here's an example of how to use the profiler plugin: